pingcap/docs/tidb-lightning/tidb-lightning-50TB-data-import-best-practices.md

 ### Disable execution plan

-In the case of a large single table (for example, with over 1 billion rows and more than 50 columns), it is recommended to disable the analyze operation (`analyze="off"`) during the import process, and manually execute the [ANALYZE TABLE](/sql-statements//sql-statement-analyze-table.md#analyze) statement after the import is completed.
+In the case of a large single table (for example, with over 1 billion rows and more than 50 columns), it is recommended to disable the `analyze` operation (`analyze="off"`) during the import process, and manually execute the [ANALYZE TABLE](/sql-statements//sql-statement-analyze-table.md#analyze) statement after the import is completed.

+For more information about the configuration of `analyze`, see [TiDB Lightning (Task)](/tidb-lightning/tidb-lightning-configuration.md#tidb-lightning-task).

 ## Troubleshooting